 Build capacity to serve more tenants through initiatives that engage a critical mass of volunteers:

-- Use the knowledge of underlying law and court processes to expand and/or make needed refinements to service models, including VIP’s new-in-2020 Tenant Defense Team approach.
+- Use the knowledge of underlying law and court processes to expand and/or make needed refinements to service models, including VIP’s Tenant Defense Team approach.